Justin's life changes forever when a fugitive in time checks in to his hotel.

-"Annie, come on out here where I can see you."
-His face relaxed into a relieved grin.
+"Annie?
+Honey, come on out here where I can see you."
+His face relaxed into a grin.
 "I've got a meal for you."

 She crept from behind the shrubbery and into the light, pushing a shopping cart that overflowed with junk: blankets, soda cans, bottles, and assorted trash she mistook for treasure.
-She accepted the sack containing the meal and moonlight glimmered in her sunken eyes.
-"God Bless you, Mister Justin."
+She accepted the sack containing the meal, and her narrow, withered features broke into a brief smile.
+Moonlight glimmered in her sunken eyes while she murmured, "God Bless you, Mister Justin."
 Her hands trembled as she opened the bag to inspect the dinner.
 "You're an angel, you are."
 Her iron-gray hair flowed from under a beret adorned with plastic flowers.

-"Now don't you worry your pretty head none, hon."
+"Now don't you worry your pretty head none, dearie."
 She gave him a gap-toothed grin.
+"I like your new do.
+Them lines shaved into the side of your head and the spiky topknot make you look like a hot little go-go boy."
+She rubbed her hands together.
 "Ol' Annie, she's got herself a nice warm place in the woods."

 Justin frowned.
 "I could take you to the shelter, Annie."